dudetracey/66DaysOfData/README.md

 ## Day 49
 I made quite a few sample graphs in Seaborn using the famous Titanic dataset.
 I'm looking forward to comparing my graphs to a more sophisticated set of solutions tomorrow!

+## Day 50
+Today I reviewed solutions to several Seaborn graphing exercises.
+I made a few errors in setting up a FacetGrid, but the rest were very precise!